sheadawson/silverstripe-blocks/README.md

 # Dev version ()

-## Todo/Features development
+## Todo/Features development for release 1.0.0

+- [ ] How to allow the user to select block area in the same step as creating a block from site tree/block gridfield?
+- [x] Block_Controller to allow for Forms in Blocks
+- [ ] Versioning (basic), maybe via betterbuttons (instead of versionedgridfield)
+- [ ] TODO: check sets & blocks optional functionality on page-output if old relations are still in place
+- [ ] Update screenshots
 - [x] Duplication of Blocks in BlockAdmin
-- [ ] Re-add: Sorting primarily by Area (in order of declaration in config), on Pages (removed in favor of dr'ndr sorting)
 - [x] Allow deletion of blocks from BlockAdmin
 - [x] Replacing Title as standard field with Name, as Title will often be used for actual content
 - [x] Name can function as a description for finding/selecting the block later
 - [x] Block->Area (->BlockArea) managed on many_many_extraFields (on relations Page)
-- [ ] Block->Area (->BlockArea) managed on many_many_extraFields (on relations Blocksets)
+- [x] Block->Area (->BlockArea) managed on many_many_extraFields (on relations Blocksets)
 - [x] Block->Weight (->Sort) managed on many_many_extraFields (on relations Page)
 - [x] Block->Weight (->Sort) managed on many_many_extraFields (on relations Blocksets)
-- [ ] Ability to specify Above or Below on blockset blocks many_many_extraFields to determine where they should sit with the page specific blocks.
 - [x] Allow Sorting by drag & drop on a page (may interfere with primarily sorting by Area)
 - [x] TODO: combine merges with Sort from OrderableRows in BlocksSiteTreeExtension::getBlockList()
-- [ ] Add icon/pic to base Block as method of recognition when dealing with lots of different blocks
 - [x] Show 'used on pages' in BlockAdmin
 - [x] Allow editing of related pages from Block (requires gridfieldsitetreebuttons)
 - [x] Remove editablecolumns from BlockAdmin (no use, cannot be saved)
-- [ ] Forms (userforms/flexiforms) integration or at least some documentation/samples
-- [ ] Versioning (basic), maybe via betterbuttons (instead of versionedgridfield)
 - [x] Make block Blocksets functionality & interfaces optional via config
-- [ ] TODO: check sets & blocks optional functionality on page-output if old relations are still in place
 - [x] Remove global blocks (block sets can be used to achieve the same thing)
 - [x] Allow exclusion of any page types from using blocks
-- [ ] How to allow the user to select block area in the same step as creating a block from site tree/block gridfield?
 - [x] UsageListAsString - list block sets too

+## Future Enhancements

+- [ ] Re-add: Sorting primarily by Area (in order of declaration in config), on Pages (removed in favor of dr'ndr sorting)
+- [ ] Add icon/pic to base Block as method of recognition when dealing with lots of different blocks
+- [ ] Ability to specify Above or Below on blockset blocks many_many_extraFields to determine where they should sit with the page specific blocks.

 ## Requirements